When Your Teen Shuts You Out: How Parents Can Support Their Struggling Adolescent

 Counseling Can Help

 Regardless of the source of their problems, almost all teens can benefit from some type of counseling.
-While parents are great at providing love and support, there are some issues that teens are too embarrassed to share with mom and dad.
+While parents are great at providing love and support, there are some issues that teens are too embarrassed to share with their mom, dad, or caregiver.
 By having a compassionate, nonjudgmental therapist to talk to, teens can open up about the things they find the most troubling.
-Instead of reacting to your teen’s problems like a parent might, I can help him or her think through the real-world consequences and find healthy ways to establish independence and individuality.
+Instead of reacting to your teen’s problems like a parent might, the staff at Trauma & Therapy Center can help them think through the real-world consequences and find healthy ways to establish independence and individuality.

-During teen counseling sessions, your teen can begin to tell his or her life story through mediums that are familiar.
-I meet my teenage clients where they are, using things like social media, music and movies to help them talk about their relationships and experiences in a language they know and understand.
-Whether they are pointing out song lyrics they identify with, are acknowledging a time when they were hurt on social media or are sharing their passions, pursuits and strengths, these mediums help teens express their identity and creativity.
-They also create a safe space for working through experiences that are embarrassing, painful or distressing.
-In addition, I work holistically, offering tips and strategies for managing anxiety, building healthy relationships and maintaining a healthy lifestyle.
-In sessions, I will assess your teen’s physical, emotional and spiritual health, encouraging your teen to find his or her strengths and identify areas that need improvement.
-And, if your teen has recently suffered a major trauma, a divorce or death in the family, I can help your child work through painful emotions, thoughts and memories and create a safe space for grieving.
+During teen therapy, your teen can begin to tell their life story through mediums that are familiar to them.
+We meet our teenage clients where they are, using tools like social media (intentionally), music, sports, art, hobbies, and movies to help them discuss their relationships and experiences in a language they understand.
+Whether they are pointing out song lyrics they identify with, acknowledging a time when they were hurt on social media, or sharing their passions, pursuits, and strengths, these mediums help teens express their identity and creativity.
+They also create a safe space for working through experiences that are embarrassing, painful, or distressing.
+Additionally, our team works holistically, providing tips and strategies for managing anxiety, fostering healthy relationships, and maintaining a balanced lifestyle.
+In sessions, we will assess your teen’s physical, emotional, and spiritual well-being, encouraging them to discover their strengths and identify areas that need improvement.
+And, if your teen has recently suffered a major trauma, a divorce, or death in the family, we can help them work through painful emotions, thoughts, and memories and create a safe space for grieving.

 Adolescent and parent counseling can also be beneficial in several ways.
-It can teach and establish effective communication, help rebuild trust where broken, and foster mutual understanding.
-As a therapist, I seek to help teens and their families navigate the stormy waters of adolescence by charting the best course possible by providing a safe, compassionate space in which you and your teen can get the support needed.
+It can teach and establish effective communication, help rebuild trust when it has been broken, and foster mutual understanding.
+As teen therapists, we strive to help teens and their families navigate the challenging waters of adolescence by charting the best course possible, providing a safe and compassionate space where you and your teen can receive the support needed.

 It's OK to Not Be OK

-I will create an environment where it’s perfectly okay to NOT be okay.
-I will help teens embrace their struggles as part of their ultimate growth.
-I use proven strategies and interventions to help teens learn more effective ways of coping and communicating.
-Additionally, I will focus on the importance of identifying and avoiding unhealthy thought patterns driven by fickle feelings.
-With family participation we can improve listening and communication skills, establish sensible boundaries, and work toward restoring and/or strengthening the parent/teen relationship.
+We are committed to creating an environment where it’s perfectly okay to NOT be okay.
+We help teens embrace their struggles as part of their ultimate growth.
+We utilize proven strategies and interventions to help teens develop more effective coping and communication skills.
+Additionally, we emphasize the importance of identifying and avoiding unhealthy thought patterns driven by fleeting emotions.
+With family participation, we can improve listening and communication skills, establish sensible boundaries, and work toward restoring and/or strengthening the parent/teen relationship.